 - constant: containing the directory polymesh and one or more files with the suffix ...Properties. polymesh has files for mesh generation, and the ...Properties are files for the physical properties.
 In the case of icoFoam, the only property that needs to be specified is the kinematic viscosity (in transportProperties)

 - system: this directory contains files for controlling the case (controlDict), discretisation schemes (fvSchemes), the specification of linear solvers and tolerances (fvSolution), and other things like setting the initial field (setFields), depending on the case.
 They can be found in the OpenFOAM User Guide.

 - In order to run the case, you must either be located in the directory or give the path to it.

 - The first you must do is run blockMesh to generate the mesh - several needed files.

 - It is sometimes a good idea to view the mesh to check for any errors before running.
 You can read more about how to do this here: Viewing the mesh (go down to section 1.1.2).

 - You then run the application by typing the name of the solver or utility (here the solver icoFoam) while standing in the case directory, or with the path (here icoFoam -case $path_to/tutorials/incompressible/icoFoam/cavity/cavity)

 The example we will look at is tutorials/multiphase/interFoam/laminar/damBreak.
 The example will be for OpenFOAM 4.1, but it should not be different for earlier versions (1.6 is tested to work in the same manner).
-Remember, if you want to submit OpenFOAM batch jobs, your working directory has to be on pfs.

 You probably need to make some changes to the example.
 Note that this example assumes you copied the tutorials as shown under the serial example.